ankitects/anki-manual/src/syncing.md

 removing any.
 To get your edits noticed, you need to add or remove a file as well.

+One-way syncs (where you're prompted to upload or download) have no influence over how media syncs - media changes are always merged.

+To prevent accidental data loss, deletions will only sync to other devices if they are made after media is fully in sync.
+If you delete files before your device is fully in sync, and the deleted files are already on AnkiWeb, they will be downloaded the next time you sync.

 If you’re running Anki off a [USB flash drive](files.md#running-from-a-flash-drive), you should use an NTFS file system, as Anki may not be able to detect media changes on a FAT32 filesystem.